 The structure, function, medical terminology, and pathophysiology of the cardiovascular (including the blood), lymphatic, immune, and urinary systems are explored.
-Prerequisites: ALH128, ALH124 and ALH126 Terms Offered: WI, SU on ground in Lancaster
+Prerequisites: ALH128, ALH124 and ALH126 Terms Offered: SU, WI

 ALH145 Allied Health Procedures

 This course provides the student with an overview of basic health procedures.
 Emphasis is placed on developing therapeutic communication in the clinical setting.
 Students will learn the components of a medical record and principles of medical documentation.
 Application of HIPAA, principles of Standard Precautions, vital sign assessment, and monofilament testing will be presented.